ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 #### Overclocking:

-**You are responsible for your own usage of these cheats and any overclock settings you choose to apply!**
+**You are responsible for your own usage of overclocking software as it may reduce the life of the hardware!**

 [**sys-clk**](https://github.com/retronx-team/sys-clk) homebrew overclocking/underclocking system module and frontend